IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``CheckSessionCookieName``
     The name of the cookie used for the check session endpoint.

+* ``RequireCspFrameSrcForSignout``
+    If set, will require frame-src CSP headers being emitting on the end session callback endpoint which renders iframes to clients for front-channel signout notification.
+Defaults to true.

 Events
 ^^^^^^
 Allows configuring if and which events should be submitted to a registered event sink.
 See :ref:`here <refEvents>` for more information on events.